iridl/sigrid/README.md

-# sigrid-cdl: the Sigrid Climate Data Library suite
+# The Sigrid Climate Data Library suite

 Sigrid is a collection of software components for building and operating a library of analysis-ready climate data.
 The current focus is on seasonal and